exonum/exonum-doc/src/architecture/configuration.md

 Configuration may be changed using the global variables updater service or [by editing the configuration file](#changing-configuration).

-Services may have their own configuration settings.
+Services may have their own configuration settings (for example, _Anchoring service_ stores _Remote Procedure Call_ parameters and _bitcoin network status check frequency_ in the configuration file).

 ## Configuration Parameters